Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 53.5 points in three of 10 games this season.
+- Los Angeles and its opponents have combined to put up more than 53.5 points in three of 10 games this season.

-- The combined points per game average of the two teams, 59, is 5.5 points more than Sunday's over/under.
+- The two teams combine to average 59 points per game, 5.5 more than the over/under in this contest.

-- These two squads combine to surrender 45.4 points per game, 8.1 fewer than this contest's over/under.
+- These two squads combine to allow 45.4 points per game, 8.1 fewer than this contest's over/under.

-- The average total in Rams games this season is 50.4, 3.1 points fewer than Sunday's total of 53.5.
+- The Rams and their opponents score an average of 50.4 points per game, 3.1 fewer than Sunday's total.

-- The 53.5 over/under in this game is 2.2 points above the 51.3 average total in Titans games this season.
+- The 53.5 total in this game is 2.2 points higher than the 51.3 average total in Titans games this season.

 Rams stats and trends